gbmhunter/blog/content/electronics/components/heatsinks-and-thermal-interfaces/_index.md

 The following image shows two graphs combined into one, the thermal performance of a heatsink with natural convection, and that with forced convection (e.g. a fan).

-{{< img src="heat-dissipation-graph-for-natural-and-forced-convection.png" width="960px" caption="Heat dissipation graph for both natural and forced convection.
-Image from http://www.aavid.com/sites/default/files/products/boardlevel/aavid-standard-heatsinks.pdf, retrieved 2013-05-29." >}}
+{{% figure src="heat-dissipation-graph-for-natural-and-forced-convection.png" width="960px" caption="Heat dissipation graph for both natural and forced convection.
+Image from http://www.aavid.com/sites/default/files/products/boardlevel/aavid-standard-heatsinks.pdf, retrieved 2013-05-29." %}}

 ### Packages

 There is no standard package for heatsinks and the pitch for their support pins, although some more common pin spacings exist (such as 25.4mm (1inch) e.t.c).

-{{< img src="to-220-pcb-mount-heatsink-hs22-technical-drawing.png" width="1364px" caption="The technical drawing of a typical TO-220 heatsink.
-Image from www.digikey.com, retrieved 2013-05-29." >}}
+{{% figure src="to-220-pcb-mount-heatsink-hs22-technical-drawing.png" width="1364px" caption="The technical drawing of a typical TO-220 heatsink.
+Image from www.digikey.com, retrieved 2013-05-29." %}}

 ## Thermal Interfaces